jrmerwin/Udacity_data_science_Proj_2/README.md

 <br/>

 ## Licensing and Acknowledgements <a name=" aknowledge "></a>
-Disaster message dataset provided by [Figure Eight] (https://www.figure-eight.com/).
+Disaster message dataset provided by [Figure Eight] (https://www.figure-eight.com/).<br/>
 The instructions for executing the files and sections of the webapp html are materials from Udacity.
-I am NOT claiming to be the author on these materials!
+Note to the reviewers: I am **NOT** claiming to be the author of the Installation instructions!
+Please do not make a plaigarism referral (again) when they match course material.